UNCLASSIFIED (U)

 12 FAM 544.2 Automated Information System (AIS) Processing and Transmission

 The requirements for processing SBU information on a Department AIS are established in 12 FAM 620 and 5 FAM 700.
-Where warranted by the nature of the information, employees who will be transmitting SBU information outside of the Department network on a regular basis to the same official and/or most personal addresses, must contact the Public Key Infrastructure program in the Information Integrity Branch (IRM/FO/ITI/SI/IIB) for guidance in implementing a secure technical solution for those transmissions.
+Where warranted by the nature of the information, employees who will be transmitting SBU information outside of the Department network on a regular basis to the same official and/or most personal addresses, must contact the Public Key Infrastructure program in the Information Integrity Branch (DT/FO/ITI/SI/IIB) for guidance in implementing a secure technical solution for those transmissions.

 12 FAM 544.3 Electronic Transmission Via the Internet